EDataScriptware/ClientProgrammingProject03/README.txt

 - Picture Box in People have been resized to stretch because Matt H. has a very big picture and some people have very small picture.
 -- Everyone gets the same size in 200x200 to maintain consistency. [ no one is special :( ]

+- A tab within a tab in Resources and Research to minimalize, generalize, and simplify the flow of information

+- A new window forms "Breaking News!" is used instead of News tab.
+-- breaking news's number is randomized after each time the button is pressed to make "sense" in reality -- It doesn't make sense for me in "Client's" mindset to use a News tab.